Dust and Shadow: Summary

 In a foreword, writing in 1939, the elderly Dr. Watson decides to leave his manuscript account of the Ripper killings to his estate for publication after his death.
-The account was confidential until then, but Watson feels its important that the facts be known, since the deceased Sherlock Holmes, for once in his life, was wrong when he predicted that "the world has already forgotten [the Ripper]."
+The account was confidential until then, but Watson feels it's important that the facts be known, since the deceased Sherlock Holmes, for once in his life, was wrong when he predicted that "the world has already forgotten [the Ripper]."

 Holmes and Watson are called to the countryside by Inspector Gregson to look into the disappearance of a valuable ring from the home of a Baron's family.
-The "solution" is unsatisfactory: Holmes deduces the Baron himself stole the ring, having already pawned several items of value to pay for his brother's gambling debts, and even being forced to rob the grave of his prematurely deceased wife.
+The "solution" is unsatisfactory: Holmes deduces that the Baron himself stole the ring, having already pawned several items of value to pay for his brother's gambling debts, and even being forced to rob the grave of his prematurely deceased wife.
 When confronted, the Baron surrenders the ring, then kills himself in shame.
 Holmes claims to Gregson that the case is unsolvable while planning to return the ring anonymously in the mail, but is nonplussed when one of Gregson's young constables points out clues that Holmes himself took pains to conceal from Gregson.
 Returning to Baker Street, Holmes receives an anonymous threatening note.

 A few months later, Watson is horrified by the news of Mary Ann Nichols's murder and mutilation, but Holmes dismisses it as an isolated incident.
-However, when Annie Chapman is murdered in a similar manner, and Inspector Lestrade asks for help, Holmes is forced to notice the similarities between the two killings and predicts that more will follow if the killer is not stopped.
+However, when Annie Chapman is murdered similarly, and Inspector Lestrade asks for help, Holmes is forced to notice the similarities between the two killings and predicts that more will follow if the killer is not stopped.
 Investigating the murder scenes in Whitechapel, Holmes and Watson meet Mary Ann Monk, a casual friend of Mary Nichols, who agrees to spy on their behalf.
 After a few nights, she excitedly claims to have identified the killer from tavern gossip as a soldier named Johnny Blackstone, on leave from his regiment.

-Despite their efforts, Holmes, Watson, and the police, are unable to prevent the murders of Elizabeth Stride and Catherine Eddowes.
+Despite their efforts, Holmes, Watson, and the police are unable to prevent the murders of Elizabeth Stride and Catherine Eddowes.
 Holmes interrupts the killer in the process of murdering Stride and suffers a near-fatal stab wound without being able to catch the man.
 Worse, newspaper stories suggest that Holmes himself is the killer, based on his proximity to each of the murder scenes.
 Holmes also receives another anonymous note from the killer, identifying himself as "Jack the Ripper."